 Many of the lights were donated to the City of Rome by Andy Trinkaus in 1992 and now line the streets of Rome each year.
 A portion of the lights are on display in Oriskany.

-Photo of Trinkaus lights provided.
+Photo of Trinkaus lights provided by Rome Historical Society.